 Company winding up or Liquidation process in Bangladesh by the court has been discussed very briefly in order to give an idea of the process.

 Step one: Filing Petition to Court

-In order to wind up a company by the court, a petition has to be filled the company court of High Court Division of Supreme Court .
-It is to be noted that winding up of a company by the court shall be deemed to commence from the time of presentation of petition for winding up.
-Upon hearing the application the court will pass an order for winding up of the company.
+In order to wind up a company court, a petition has to be filed by the company court of the High Court Division of the Supreme Court.
+It is to be noted that the winding up of a company by the court shall be deemed to commence from the time of presentation of the petition for winding up.
+Upon hearing the application the court will pass an order for the winding up of the company.

 Step three: Appointment of Liquidator